 - The foot palm does not have to touch the wall (just the upper part of the toes)

-- Maintaining the balance, we have to push our body away from the wall (without stepping back)
+- Maintaining balance, we have to push our body away from the wall (without stepping back)

 - Let’s focus on using only the toes (let’s synchronize our breathing to the movement)

-- Let’s repeat the exercise with the other leg or alternately (practice more dynamic but unsuitable to learn the correct positions)
+- Let’s repeat the exercise with the other leg or alternating the sides (a more dynamic practice but unsuitable to learn the correct positions)